 Couples who spend too much time together:

-Spending time apart promotes an appreciation of your marriage and each other.
-It means not losing yourself, your hobbies and your friends and that, in turn, leads to happier people who come together after being apart and form happy marriages.
+Spending time apart promotes an appreciation for your marriage and each other.
+It means not losing yourself, your hobbies, and your friends, and that, in turn, leads to happier people who come together after being apart and form happy marriages.
+You're more attractive when you're leading a full life for yourself, after all.

 Is it time for you and your spouse to start taking time apart?
-To start taking the opportunity to go out with friends and do things you enjoy and letting your spouse do the same.
-If so, go for it, the rewards will be worth the change in habitually spending all your time with your spouse.
+To start taking the opportunity to go out with friends and do things you enjoy separately?
+It could be.
+And if so, you'll surely enjoy the rewards that this time apart can bring.
+Of course, every relationship is different and should be treated as such, but you know what they say: Distance makes the heart grow fonder.